jimrthy/component-dsl/README.md

 out trying to use that, but the author told me that he was having intractable problems getting it to restart.

+(Disclaimer: I haven't had a chance to try this next part out just yet).
+It should (theoretically) play very nicely with io.aviso/config (FIXME: link).

 ## Usage

 Until I get around to figuring out how to push this to clojars, you'll